subugoe/Operandi-Integration-Script/README.md

 ## Flags

-- `-e [no arguments]` to create a workspace from an existing mets file
+- `-e [no arguments]` to create a workspace from an existing mets file or mets URL
 - `-s [requires an argument.
 Ex: http://operandi.ocr-d.de]` to set the server address.
 - `-u [required an argument.
 Ex: user:pass]` to set operandi user and password.
 - `-w [requires an argument.
 Ex: WS1, or Workspace/WS1]` to set the workspace directory name or path.